lightpoichich/baserow/docs/getting-started/introduction.md

 database plugin is included which contains the database application.
 Via the "create new" button in the sidebar a new application instance can be created for the selected group.
 Once you click on it you will see a context menu with all the application types.
 Plugins can introduce new application types.
+Applications can easily be created, edited and deleted via the `baserow.core.handler.CoreHandler` and via the REST API.

 ### Database plugin